 For non-smartphone users, Duo can send passcodes via normal text messages which are entered manually to complete login.
 Please note since this is an SMS message it may not be free, depending on the details of the particular cell phone plan.

 For users with cell phones who prefer not to use any of the above methods and for those with landline phones, Duo will call the phone and provide a passcode via automatic voice message.
 The passcode is then entered manually to complete the login.

 YubiKeys are USB hardware tokens that generate passcodes when pressed.
+With HCC clusters, there is no prompt to press on the YubiKey.
+When the DUO prompt appears in the terminal, press the YubiKey and it will output a string to the terminal to authenticate you.
 They appear as a USB keyboard to the computer they are connected to, and so require no driver software with almost all modern operating systems.
 YubiKeys are available from the Husker Tech store at UNL.
 Users may also purchase them directly from Yubico if desired; this does require stopping by either HCC location in person to have the YubiKey added to the user’s account.
 For your convenience, HCC often carries some YubiKeys as well; these may only be purchased via a Cost Object transfer.